Do I get a discount on my first Turo trip?

 - If it’s a one-time use code and you applied it to a previous trip — even if that trip was declined or canceled — the code is no longer valid.

 - I had travel credit on my account and now it’s gone.
 What happened?

 - Promotional travel credit may expire after 180 days.
 Your travel credit may have expired and no longer be available.
 We’re unable to add expired travel credit back to your account.

 - We automatically apply available travel credit to your trip bookings.
-If you had non-expired travel credit in your account, check the receipt for your most recent trip(s) to see if it was applied to the cost of your trip.
+If you had non-expired travel credit in your account, check the receipt for your most recent trip(s) to see if we applied it to the cost of your trip.

 - If your trip was canceled and you didn’t choose to receive a refund, the funds from that trip appear as travel credit on your account for 24 hours.
-If you don’t rebook a car within those 24 hours, that travel credit will be removed from your account and converted to a refund that’ll be returned to you in 3-5 business days.
+If you don’t rebook within 24 hours, we’ll remove that travel credit from your account and convert it to a refund that your bank will return to you in 3-10 business days.